About Us

 About the Project

-The WIBARAB project is conducted within the ERC Advanced Grant 101020127.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. [101020127- WIRARAB]).
 It runs from October 2021 to September 2026.
 WIBARAB adopts a combination of methods grounded in dialectology, general linguistics, sociolinguistics, and historical interpretation.

 The project comprises six Work Packages (WP):